estherfinsen/mmd-case-24/readme.md

 };
 ```

-This allows Next to optimize the image from a remote source.
+This allows Next to optimize the image from a remote source (e.g. another domain).

 ### Metadata

 Remember to add [metadata](https://nextjs.org/docs/app/building-your-application/optimizing/metadata) to the page, so it has a relevant title and description for SEO and social media.
+Are there other fields or assets that you think should be included?